kbridson/rails-demos-and-deets-2021-test/demo-dev-env.md

         brew services stop postgresql
         ```

-    1. Set a password for your Postgres username by running:
+    1. Set a password for your Postgres username (same as your Unix username) by running:

         ```bash
         psql postgres